 The same is true for declination on a star map.
 Declination is also measured in degrees, with a negative number indicating a location in the southern celestial hemisphere and a positive value indicating a location in the northern celestial hemisphere.
 Similarly, the celestial equator is represented by a value of zero.

 Degrees are subdivided into arcminutes (from 0 to 60) and arcseconds (from 0 to 60).
 However, it is important to remember that neither arcminute nor arcsecond number will reach 60 because that would be technically zero.
-(In the same way that minutes and seconds on a clock progress from 59 to 0).
+(Similarly, minutes and seconds on the clock progress from 59 to 0).